 USB Protocol Engine.
 The USB Protocol Engine manages the data stream from the device USB control endpoint.
-It handles the low level USB protocol requests generated by the USB host controller and the commands for controlling the functional parameters of the $I^2C$ in accordance with the USB 2.0 specification chapter 9.
+It handles the low-level USB protocol requests generated by the USB host controller and the commands for controlling the functional parameters of the I2C in accordance with the USB 2.0 specification chapter 9.

 FIFO RX Buffer (512 bytes).
-Data sent from the USB host controller to the IC interface via the USB data OUT endpoint is stored in the FIFO RX (receive) buffer.
-Data is removed from the buffer to the IC transmit register under control of the IC Controller.
-(Rx relative to the USB interface).
+Data sent from the USB host controller to the I2C interface via the USB data OUT endpoint is stored in the FIFO RX (receive) buffer.
+Data is removed from the buffer to the I2C transmit register under control of the I2C Controller.
+(RX is relative to the USB interface).

 FIFO TX Buffer (512 bytes).
-Data from the IC receive register is stored in the TX buffer.
+Data from the I2C receive register is stored in the TX buffer.
 The USB host controller removes data from the FIFO TX Buffer by sending a USB request for data from the device data IN endpoint.
-(Tx relative to the USB interface).
+(TX is relative to the USB interface).

-${f I^2C}$ Controller.
-Module to handle the latching in and out of serial data on the ${f I^2C}$ interface.
+I2C Controller.
+Module to handle the latching in and out of serial data on the I2C interface.
 Supports up to 3.4MHz, High Speed Serial Mode.

-RESET Generator - The integrated Reset Generator Cell provides a reliable power-on reset to the device internal circuitry at power up.
-The RESET# input pin allows an external device to reset the FT201X.
+RESET Generator The integrated Reset Generator Cell provides a reliable power-on reset to the device internal circuitry at power up.
+The RESET# input pin allows an external device to reset the FT200XD.
 RESET# can be tied to VCCIO.

-5 IC Interface Description
+5 I2C Interface Description

-IC (Inter Integrated Circuit) is a multi-master serial bus invented by Philips.
-IC uses two bi-directional opendrain wires called serial data (SDA) and serial clock (SCL).
-Common IC bus speeds are the 100 kbit/s standard mode (SM), 400 kbit/s fast mode (FM), 1 Mbit/s Fast mode plus (FM+), and 3.4 Mbit/s High Speed mode (HS)
+I^2C (Inter Integrated Circuit) is a multi-master serial bus invented by Philips.
+I^2C uses two bi-directional open-drain wires called serial data (SDA) and serial clock (SCL).
+Common I^2C bus speeds are the 100 kbit/s standard mode (SM), 400 kbit/s fast mode (FM), 1 Mbit/s Fast mode plus (FM+), and 3.4 Mbit/s High Speed mode (HS).

-An IC bus node can operate either as a master or a slave:
+An I2C bus node can operate either as a master or a slave:

-- Master node issues the clock and addresses slaves - Slave node receives the clock line and address.
+- Master node issues the clock and addresses slaves. - Slave node receives the clock line and address.

-The FT201X device shall only be able to operate as a slave, but is capable of speeds up to 3.4MBit/s.
-There are four potential modes of operation for a given bus device, although most devices only use a single role and its two modes:
+The FT200XD device only operates as a slave and is capable of speeds up to 3.4MBit/s.
+There are four potential modes of operation for a given bus device, although most devices only use a single role (Master or Slave) and its two modes (Transmit and Receive):